Four Signs You Might Need a New Retainer

 What Causes Teeth Grinding?

 Teeth grinding can be caused by a number of different things.
 If you find yourself grinding your teeth while you’re awake, it is usually because of emotional issues, such as stress, anger, depression, or anxiety.
+This is referred to as awake bruxism.
 It can also be spurred by intense concentration.
 However, pinning down the cause of sleep bruxism can be a bit trickier.

 Sometimes teeth grinding during sleep can be caused by an abnormal bite or missing teeth, and can be exacerbated by acid reflux or sleep disorders including sleep apnea.
-Things like tobacco, caffeine, alcohol, and drugs can also increase cleaning and grinding.
+Things like tobacco, caffeine, alcohol, and drugs can also increase cleaning and grinding your teeth.

 What Are the Consequences of Teeth Grinding?